|Next review: 03/02/2025|

 These guidelines should be read in conjunction with the following Trust policies and guidelines:

-- Policy for the Prevention and Management of the Deteriorating Patient
+- (Formerly CPR Decisions in Adults) Policy for the Prevention and Management of the Deteriorating Patient

 - Resuscitation Training and Education Requirements Framework - Adult and Paediatric